webpro/dyson/README.md

 ## Custom middleware

 If you need some custom middleware before or after the endpoints are registered, dyson can be initialized programmatically.
-Then you can use `appBefore` or `appAfter` to install middleware before or after the dyson services are registered, for example:
+Then you can use `appBefore` or `appAfter` to install middleware before or after the dyson services are registered.
+An example:

 ``` javascript
 const dyson = require('dyson'),